MAPL-UFU/pnrd-docs/docs/pnrd-arduino.md

 ## Submit a Transaction

-Before we submit a transaction to transfer Libra from Alice’s account to Bob’s account, we will query the sequence number of each account.
+Before we submit a transaction to transfer MAPL from Alice’s account to Bob’s account, we will query the sequence number of each account.
 This will help us understand how executing a transaction changes the sequence number of each account.

 ### Query the Accounts’ Sequence Numbers